AarnavSin/recipes-website/README.md

-# recipes-website-odin
+# recipes-website-odi
+n
 Simple recipe website.

  Designed as a part of the Odin Project curriculum.